JonasAlfredsson/docker-fail2ban/README.md

 - ` `: _Don't send any mails_

-If you enter a blank line no mails will be sent, and the contents of the other ones can be observed by following their links.
+If you enter a blank line no mails will be sent, and the contents of the other ones can be observed by following the links to their source files.